adgut1509/ProjektZaliczeniowy/docs/parent4/UGchild1/grandchild4.md

 grand_parent: User guide
 ---

-# How to open a Trados document file (.sdlxliff) in MemoQ Translator Pro 9.10
+# How to open a Trados document file (.sdlxliff) in MemoQ Translator Pro

+Perform these steps to open a Trados document file (.sdlxliff) in MemoQ Translator Pro:

 1. Open MemoQ Translator Pro.
 2. Drag and drop the Trados document file (.sdlxliff) that you want to use into the designated space.